Apple MacBook Air (2025) 13.6" Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD

 Main Differences

-• Product type is Productivity on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and Gaming on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• The product type is Productivity for Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and Gaming for Asus ROG Zephyrus G16 (2025) GU605 16″.

-• Weight is 1240 g on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 1950 g on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• Weight is 1240g on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 1950g on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• A fanless design is used by Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD but not by Asus ROG Zephyrus G16 (2025) GU605 16″.
+• The fanless design is present on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD but not available on Asus ROG Zephyrus G16 (2025) GU605 16″.

 • Screen size is 13.6″ on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 16″ on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• Display type is LCD, LED-backlit, IPS on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and OLED or AMOLED on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• The display type is LCD, LED-backlit, IPS on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and OLED/AMOLED on Asus ROG Zephyrus G16 (2025) GU605 16″.

 • Refresh rate is 60Hz on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 240Hz on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• RAM capacity is 32GB on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 64GB on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• RAM is 32GB on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 64GB on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• CPU threads count is 10 threads on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 16 threads on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• CPU threads number 10 on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 16 on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• HDMI output is available on Asus ROG Zephyrus G16 (2025) GU605 16″ but not available on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD.
+• An HDMI output is present on Asus ROG Zephyrus G16 (2025) GU605 16″ but not available on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD.

-• Wi-Fi version includes Wi-Fi 7 on Asus ROG Zephyrus G16 (2025) GU605 16″, while Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD supports up to Wi-Fi 6E.
+• Wi-Fi 7 (802.11be) support is present on Asus ROG Zephyrus G16 (2025) GU605 16″ but not available on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD.

 • Battery size is 53.8 Wh on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD and 90 Wh on Asus ROG Zephyrus G16 (2025) GU605 16″.

-• MagSafe power adapter support is available on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD but not on Asus ROG Zephyrus G16 (2025) GU605 16″.
+• A MagSafe power adapter is available on Apple MacBook Air (2025) 13.6″ Apple M4 (10-core CPU / 8-core GPU) / 16GB RAM / 256GB SSD but not on Asus ROG Zephyrus G16 (2025) GU605 16″.

 Specs Comparison